JoseAlcerreca/kotlinx.coroutines/kotlinx-coroutines-test/README.md

 The main difference between `TestCoroutineScope` and `TestCoroutineDispatcher` is how uncaught exceptions are handled.
 When using `TestCoroutineDispatcher` uncaught exceptions thrown in coroutines will use regular [coroutine exception handling](https://kotlinlang.org/docs/reference/coroutines/exception-handling.html).
-`TestCoroutineScope` will always use `TestCoroutineDispatcher` as it's dispatcher.
+`TestCoroutineScope` will always use `TestCoroutineDispatcher` as its dispatcher.

 A test can use a `TestCoroutineDispatcher` without declaring an explicit `TestCoroutineScope`.
 This is preferred when the class under test allows a test to provide a [CoroutineDispatcher] but does not allow the test to provide a